 Case 1 and 2 are covered, so we'll focus on those two cases, that are handled in the same way, so no distinction will be made in the documentation.

-4. Create a Valkey Cluster composed of N masters and zero replicas.
+- Create a Valkey Cluster composed of N primaries and zero replicas.
 You'll add replicas later.
 Make sure all your nodes are using the append only file for persistence.

-7. Use valkey-cli --cluster fix command in order to fix the cluster so that keys will be migrated according to the hash slots each node is authoritative or not.
+command in order to fix the cluster so that keys will be migrated according to the hash slots each node is authoritative or not. - Use

 The command moves all the keys of a running instance (deleting the keys from the source instance) to the specified pre-existing Valkey Cluster.

-Note: If not for backward compatibility, the Valkey project no longer uses the word slave.
-Unfortunately in this command the word slave is part of the protocol, so we'll be able to remove such occurrences only when this API will be naturally deprecated.
+Note: If not for backward compatibility, the Valkey project no longer uses the words "master" and "slave".
+Unfortunately in this command these words are part of the protocol, so we'll be able to remove such occurrences only when this API will be naturally deprecated.